 - Eat and drink your own homemade sauces and salad dressings, using natural ingredients like olive oil and lemon juice, etc.

 The best thing you can do in your quest to reduce your sugar intake and minimize the amount of added sugars you consume is to read your labels.
 Check the labels of products thoroughly, including the amount of the sugar product, whatever it may be called, in the item you want to purchase.
-Also check the nutrition facts on packaged foods – you could be surprised by the lack of any real nutrition in the product.
+Also, check the nutrition facts on packaged foods – you could be surprised by the lack of any real nutrition in the product.

 One heaping teaspoon of sugar is equivalent to 4 grams of sugar, and on average up to 16 grams is added to a product, equal to 4 teaspoons of granulated sugar.
 This is just in the hidden added sugar from processed, off-the-shelf foods, not the obvious added sugar from cakes, sweets and deserts.
 So you could be overloading your body without even realizing it.

-Lastly, don’t buy anything which is labeled low fat, as it could do your body more harm than if you eat a full-fat product.
+Lastly, don’t buy anything which is labeled low-fat, as it could do your body more harm than if you eat a full-fat product.

 Small Changes Can Make a Big Difference

 Your ‘sugar highs’ should become a thing of the past and your energy levels should be more consistent.
-These alternatives also aid weight loss, as they either actively burn fat or speed the process up where sugar would only slow it down.
+These alternatives also aid weight loss, as they either actively burn fat or speed the process up whereas sugar would only slow it down.
 Plus, they taste delicious and help you become a little more experimental in the kitchen.

 If you are looking for more tips and support, join me over on my group page, The Village – A Natural HEALing Community, to get tons of information and tips to help you take your HEALTHY EATING and ACTIVE LIVING to the next level.